 The Group recognises the importance of its environmental responsibilities and operates in accordance to ISO14001:2015 as well as additional internal policies and procedures.
 Initiatives designed to minimise the Group’s impact on the environment include minimising and recycling of waste, reducing CO2 emissions, minimising any discharges, including to air and water, and use of low energy lighting.
 The health and safety of the Group’s employees, customers and members of the general public is a matter of primary concern.
 The Group operates a Health and Safety Committee that meets monthly to monitor, review and make decisions concerning health and safety matters.
 Accordingly, it is the Group’s policy to manage its activities so as to avoid causing any unnecessary or unacceptable risk to the health of its employees and members of the public.
 The policy is based on the requirements of national employment legislation in the countries where the Group operates.

-The role of the Company’s Chair is to:
+The role of the Company’s non-Executive Chair is to:

 The principal features of the CEO’s role are to: